acs1dev/MobileApp/README.md

-Hi, this is my mobile app project for selling games connected with a FireBase database.
+Hi, this is my mobile app project for selling games; Created using Flutter and connected with a FireBase database;
 Thanks :)